rosekaron/superhook-docs/component-state.md

-# State Component
+# StateComponent

-The State Component manages interaction between [Machina.js](machina-js.md) and the platform.
+The State component manages interaction between [Machina.js](machina-js.md) and the platform.